Niels Dabelstein, Chair

 David Noguera is the president of Médecins Sans Frontières (MSF) Spain since October 2016.
 He previously worked as a general practitioner in Girona, before going to the field with MSF for the first time in 2001 as part of a mission caring for migrant populations in the Canary Islands.
 Since then David’s work with MSF has taken him to Somalia, Côte d’Ivoire, the Democratic Republic of Congo, Sudan, Angola, Zambia, India, Timor, Guinea-Bissau, Tunisia, Libya, Ethiopia and South Sudan.
 David has extensive experience in emergencies, and has worked in a variety of contexts, from nutritional crises to epidemic outbreaks.
 Founder of ReAcció Humanitària, an organisation that seeks to increase social knowledge on humanitarian crises and NGO’s response, he has worked for institutions like the Agencia Española de Cooperación Internacional para el Desarrollo (AECID) and organisations such as the Red Cross.
 Dr. Noguera holds a Bachelor in Medicine and Surgery (UAB, Universitat Autonoma de Barcelona) and an MSc in Tropical Medicine and International Health (UB, Barcelona University).

 Tania Dussey-Cavassini combines experience in global health, management consulting, executive education, diplomacy and law enforcement.
-Since August 2013, she serves as Swiss Ambassador for Global Health and Vice-Director General of the Swiss Federal Office of Public Health, in charge of International Affairs.
-In 2012, she was selected as a Fellow at the Weatherhead Center for International Affairs at Harvard University.
-From 2006 to 2012, she worked at IMD, a world leader in executive education.
+Until July 2017, she was Ambassador for Global Health and Vice-Director General of the Swiss Federal Office of Public Health, in charge of International Affairs.
+From 2006 to 2012, Tania worked at IMD, ranked #1 worldwide by the FT in Executive Education.
 As Director of Partnership Programs, she was responsible for developing IMD’s custom programs for multinational companies, designing transformational learning and development initiatives that blend capability building with business impact.
-2010-2012, she consulted for the United Nations Institute for Training and Research (UNITAR), training diplomats across the African continent and in Asia in multilateral diplomacy, negotiations and complex decision-making.
-Prior to these activities, she served as a Swiss career diplomat for more than ten years and was posted in Paris, Berne, Moscow, and Geneva.
-Tania started her career as a lawyer in 1991 working with the Swiss Federal Department of Justice and Police in the realm of international criminal matters and extraditions proceedings.
-She was educated in management at IMD, in law at the University of Lausanne, and music at the University of Music Lausanne, Switzerland.
+Since 2010, she is also an adviser to the United Nations Institute for Training and Research (UNITAR).
+Parallel to her official function, Tania helps women executives find their own voice and coaches them in career transitioning and leadership.
+Prior to these activities, Tania held diplomatic assignments for Switzerland in Paris, Bern, Moscow and Geneva.
+She started her career in 1991 as a lawyer working in the realm of international criminal matters and extraditions proceedings.
+Tania is a Harvard Fellow (2012-2013).
+She was educated in management at IMD (2006), in law at the University of Lausanne (1989), and music at the University of Music Lausanne (1988), Switzerland.
+She is a certified coach with The Actor’s Institute, New York (2010).
+Tania serves on the Board of Directors of the Here-Geneva Foundation (Humanitarian Exchange and Research Centre).
+She is member of the Advisory Board of The Women’s Brain Project, promoting gender-based research.

 Balthasar Staehelin is deputy director-general at the International Committee of the Red Cross.
 He joined the ICRC in 1993 and has served in the Middle East, Africa, the Balkans and at headquarters.
 From 2002 to 2006, he was delegate-general for the Middle East and North Africa, overseeing all ICRC work in that region, including the operation in Iraq.
 He served as deputy-director of operations for policy and global affairs from 2006 to 2008.
 In 2008, he left the ICRC to join the local government in Geneva where he ran the department in charge of providing social welfare, housing, health and integration programmes for asylum-seekers and refugees.
 He returned to the ICRC in August 2012 to take up his current position.
 Mr Staehelin holds a master’s degree in history, English literature and constitutional law from the University of Basel, Switzerland.